sethdeckard/Lamb-Richman-dataset/README.md

 * DataSetExtension.Tests - Unit tests for the library
 * DataSetExtension.ConsoleApp - App used to automate the entire process for multiple years, code MUST be modified before usage.

+###Station Substitution###
+Sometimes a COOP station will not have data for a particular day for a number of various reasons, or the measurement will have a flag that denotes it's likely an error.
+In this case the library selects the nearest station (based on latitude and longitude) that has data for that day and uses it as a substitute station.

+###Missing Canada Data###
+Due to budget cuts there was missing Canada data at the time of extension, the data is said to exist on backup tape but needs to be made available online.
+When this data becomes available online these years can be processed again.

 ###Requirements and Dependencies###
 The project was built in Mono on OS X but should work on Windows as well.
 It uses SQLite and Dapper for data storage during processing.
-Why Mono?
-It is the first and last Mono app I have ever written for OS X, just an excercise to see what it would be like.
 All the tests passed on Mono 3.2.7.

 ###Copyright###
-Copyright (C) 2011  Seth Deckard, See LICENSE.txt for details.
+Copyright (C) 2014  Seth Deckard, See LICENSE.txt for details.